10 breakthroughs in stem cell research

 There are over half a million people in the UK living with heart failure, which is why we’re working so hard to find a cure.

-Read Anne’s story on living with heart failure and get tips to help manage heart failure symptoms or order our May/Jun 2015 issue on 0870 600 6566.
-You can also call to order our free Living with heart failure booklet, or download it at the BHF publications page.
+Read Anne’s story on living with heart failure and get tips to help manage heart failure symptoms.
+You can also download our free Living with heart failure booklet at the BHF publications page.